 Included in investment income are the earnings from endowment funds, pooled cash, and plant investments, as well as the realized and unrealized gains and losses on investments.
-Investment income increased by \$1.3 million between fiscal years 2015 and 2016, primarily due to an increase In market appreciation from normal fluctuation in an unpredictable market.
+Investment income remained flat between fiscal years 2016 and 2017.

 Interest on Capital Assets Related Debt